pieroproietti/penguins-eggs/README.md

 From version 8.0.30 you can use the backup mode by simply adding --backup to the produce command: **sudo eggs produce --backup**.This way eggs will save your users' data and accounts in an encrypted luks2 volume that is restored right after installation only if you are able to enter the passphrase decided by the owner.

 ### krill
-eggs includes a CLI installer called krill. krill allows you to install your system in a nice CLI interface using the same configuration created by eggs for [calamares] (calamares.io).
+eggs includes a CLI installer called krill. krill allows you to install your system in a nice CLI interface using the same configuration created by eggs for [calamares](https://calamares.io).
 This results in a similar installation experience between krill and calamares and can be used on all supported distributions.
 To force the use of krill instead of calamares in a GUI system, just **sudo eggs install --cli**.

 ### mom and dad
 There are also two lightweight assistants built in with eggs: **mom** and **dad**.
 While **mom** is a bash script with whiptail - and guides the user to the various commands and documentation, **dad** started as a shortcut to creating an ISO.
 All you have to do is type **sudo eggs dad** and follow simple instructions.
 You can also shortcut it again by resetting the pre-existing configuration: **sudo dad -c**  or, even faster, reset the configuration, load the defaults and kill all the created ISOs.
 Just type **sudo eggs dad -d** and you will immediately be able to produce a new egg in the default nest: /home/eggs.